charlesrouge/Tigris-Euphrates/README.md

 Files:

-=> Output data is to be made available shortly.
+=> Output data is to be made available on an appropriate repository by the end of September 2017.

 te_res.mat
 contains all the results data used in this analysis